nicole-m-martin/react-sandbox-1/README.md

   **Javascript Syntax Extension**
   Basically syntactic sugar to be able to write the output of our component in an XML or HTML like way.
 Under the hood its actually JS.
 You don't need to use JSX but it will save time and code to use JSX for your output.

   There are a couple of differences between HTML and JSX.
-One of them is using **className** within JSX, instead of class.
+One of them is using **className** within JSX, instead of **class**.
 It will render, but you will get a warning.

   for attributes, you will use **htmlFor** with JSX.
   ```javascript